 Introduction

-This document summarizes the implementation plan for CANFAR and EGI federated cloud in support of data-intensive collaborative astronomy research.
+This document summarizes the implementation plan for a CANFAR and EGI federated cloud in support of data-intensive collaborative astronomy research.
 The Canadian Advanced Network for Astronomical Research (CANFAR) is a digital infrastructure for Astronomy and Astrophysics (A&A) based on cloud storage and cloud processing middleware and on tools and services developed by the International Virtual Observatory Alliance (IVOA).

-A&A community has gathered rich experiences in cloud computing within the CANFAR federated cloud deployed on Compute Canada resources and operated by National Research Council Canada.
-However, Europe is currently missing a cloud infrastructure for A&A. The Canadian cloud infrastructure represents a unique example of an A&A oriented infrastructure that joins together the IaaS and the standards and services developed by the IVOA e.g. for user authentication and authorization, data sharing, access to data and archives, and finally data processing.
+The A&A community has gathered rich experiences in cloud computing within the CANFAR federated cloud deployed on Compute Canada resources and operated by National Research Council Canada.
+However, Europe is currently missing a cloud infrastructure for A&A. The Canadian cloud infrastructure represents a unique example of an A&A oriented infrastructure that joins together the IaaS model and the standards and services developed by the IVOA e.g. for user authentication and authorization, data sharing, access to data and archives, and finally data processing.

 Scope of the cloud federation is to

-Extended portfolio for EGI federated cloud capabilities, through integration of new unique services based on IVOA standards and customization of generic EGI services (in particular clouds) to A&A requirements.
+Extend the portfolio of EGI federated cloud capabilities, through integration of new unique services based on IVOA standards and customization of generic EGI services (in particular clouds) to A&A requirements.

 Provide a new innovative cloud infrastructure built for European astronomers and Astronomical Data Centers.

 Provide close collaboration of e-science infrastructure between EU and Canada.
-One of the basic additional requirements to engage the community at large, is to interface other also non-European infrastructures considering that the A&A ESFRI projects are world wide collaborations, to provide a uniform and seamless access to heterogeneous resources necessary to organize and process high data volumes.
+One of the basic additional requirements to engage the community at large, is to interface other non-European infrastructures considering that the A&A ESFRI projects are world wide collaborations, to provide a uniform and seamless access to heterogeneous resources necessary to organize and process high data volumes.

 Traditionally A&A has been at the forefront of implementing digital repositories, e.g. for sky observations with ground and/or space based telescopes.
 Typically such repositories are maintained within data centres with appropriate provision for tools/services for access and analysis.
 Data archives are expanding rapidly, e.g. through flagship high data volume generating A&A projects, and EuroVO has recently identified over 70 EU data centres.
 A&A data centres are employing Virtual Observatory (VObs) to provide seamless unified access to distributed, and highly heterogeneous data archives.
 The use of IaaS cloud computing facilities is thus becoming increasingly important. e.g. EuroVO emphasizes that relation to the VObs should be taken into appropriate consideration in order to provide a complete data usage ecosystem for A&A communities.